nicm42/100-days-of-code-v2/log4.md

 **Day 55: 17th September 2021**
 Back on Click the Shape today.
 I realised I needed to do all the finishing bits when the tween finished.
 I found a mention of being able to do something when it's complete, but nothing that actually told me how to do that.
 So I ended up doing it with a timer.
 I may try looking that up again another day because I don't like that solution.
 I then added the text to the results section and made it show at the end.
 And added the closest scores to local storage and display them on page load.

+**Day 56: 18th September 2021**
+Forgot to fill this in again, but I learnt some Swift.
+Just the basics of how to write it, because doing anything requires more exciting requires a Mac.

+**Day 57: 19th September 2021**
+Fought with the Slick carousel in Drupal.
+After trying lots of things I discovered all the errors in the console.
+For some reason it couldn't find the CSS and complained about Blazy.
+I changed the theme back to Bartik and now it's complaining that it doesn't like the CSS and complained about Blazy even more.
+So that's sort of progress...